gabeklein/expressive-mvc/README.md

 While context is recommended ensure reusability, very often we'll want to assign just one controller to a particular domain.
 Think concepts like Login, Settings, and interacting with outside APIs.

-Introducing new class of controller called a `Singleton` (or `GC` for short) we can create state without caring where it might exist in our hierarchy!
+Here we introduce a new class of controller called a `Singleton` (or `GC` for short).
+With it we can create shared state without caring about hierarchy!
 Access hooks work exactly the same as their `Controller` counterparts, except under the hood they use a single promoted instance.

 ### Creating a Global Instance

 Singletons will not be useable until state is initialized in one of three ways.

-> Assuming following definition
+> Consider the following model

 ```js
 import { GC } from "deep-state";